rocky-linux/documentation/docs/gemstones/git/02-gh_cli_edit_pr_title.md

 ## Problem Description

-Sometimes, there may be a need to modify the title of a PR after its creation to reflect the current changes or discussions better.
+Sometimes, the title of a PR after its creation may need to be modified to better reflect the current changes or discussions.

 ## Prerequisites